 Dr. Barfell served on the Board of Directors of the Indiana Non-Public Education Association.
 He has chaired numerous accreditation teams to Christian schools and presented at many teachers and administrators conferences internationally.
 He was also an adjunct graduate professor at Indiana Wesleyan University and Huntington University.

 Tommy, his two daughters, and his son-in-law are all graduates of Southside Christian School.
 Prior to joining our staff in 2004, he served on our board of directors for six years, including a term as chairman.
 His early professional background focused on sales and marketing in the construction and manufacturing sectors where he was a repeat member of the President’s Club.
 Tommy leads our fundraising, accounting, and marketing efforts, and led the capital campaign to purchase our campus when Southside Christian became an independent institution.
 He was named a Distinguished Alumni in 1998 and is a member of the Diversity Leaders Initiative at Furman University.
-He was formerly a member of the Parents Council at Anderson University and serves as board chair for Habitat for Humanity of Greenville County.
+He was formerly a member of the Parents Council at Anderson University and served three years as board chair for Habitat for Humanity of Greenville County.